robygonzalez/graficas/README.md

 To run this application you must have express library installed, due to the static dependencies of this project.

-Run "http-server" (install globally with npm i --g htt-server) in terminal and open "https://localhost:8080" to view the code run.
+Run "http-server" (install globally with npm i --g htt-server) in terminal and open "192.168.1.70:8080" in your browser to view the code run.